Shanghai Disney Resort: Operating

 Shanghai Disney Resort officially opened at noon on June 16, 2016.
 It was reported that the "colorful opening ceremony" featured speeches, fireworks, and mostly orderly crowds in spite of the rain.
-One of the dignitaries, Vice Premier Wang Yang, joked that the wet weather foretold good luck for the resort because it represented a “rain of U.S. dollars and RMB”.
+One of the dignitaries, Vice Premier Wang Yang, joked that the wet weather foretold good luck for the resort because it represented a "rain of U.S. dollars and RMB".

 The park's first expansion, Toy Story Land, opened in second quarter 2018.
 On December 10, 2019, the resort began construction on its second expansion, Zootopia-themed land, next to Fantasyland.

 On January 26, 2020, the resort temporarily closed as a result of what became the COVID-19 pandemic.
 The resort partially reopened on March 9, with the Shanghai Disneyland Hotel, Disneytown, and Wishing Star Park resuming limited operations with new health and safety protocols in place.
 Disney fully reopened Shanghai Disney Resort on May 11, with new social distancing guidelines and temperature checks in place.

 In 2022, Shanghai Disney Resort closed again, from March 21 through June 29, due to an increase in COVID-19 cases in China.
 On October 31, 2022 it was announced that the park would once again close indefinitely due to a surge in cases.
 Some resort facilities reopened on November 17, followed by a full reopening on November 25, closure from November 29 to December 7, and reopening again on December 8.

+On December 20, 2023, Shanghai Disney Resort officially opened Zootopia, Disney's first Zootopia-themed area.

-On November, 2025, the resort unveiled plans for a fourth themed hotel and an expansion of its shopping and dining district, which are fueled by growing demand from guests and fans from across China and around the world.According to the announcement, the area next to Shanghai Disneyland's main entrance will become the fourth themed hotel.
+In November 2025, the resort unveiled plans for a fourth themed hotel and an expansion of its shopping and dining district, which are fueled by growing demand from guests and fans from across China and around the world.
+According to the announcement, the area next to Shanghai Disneyland's main entrance will become the fourth themed hotel.